Torsion classes of extended Dynkin quivers over commutative rings: Introduction

 The condition (II) implies $\dim R\le 2$ by Krull's Hauptidealsatz, \cite[Theorem 144]{Kaplansky}.
-For example, the conditions (I) and (II) are satisfied by the following two classes of commutative Noetherian $k$-algebras. \begin{enumerate}[\rm(a)] \item Dedekind domains. \item Semilocal normal rings of dimension $2$. \end{enumerate} To prove Theorem \ref{thm-compatible-extDynkin}, we give several observations on $\tors RQ$.
-We give the following characterizations of functorially finite torsion classes of $\mod kQ$ for a field $k$, which is interesting by itself.
-We say that $\cT\in\tors kQ$ is \emph{upper finite} (respectively, \emph{lower finite}) if an interval $[\cT, \mod kQ]$ (respectively, $[0, \cT]$) in $\tors kQ$ is a finite set, see subsection \ref{subsection-fft} for more notations.
+For example, the conditions (I) and (II) are satisfied by the following two classes of commutative Noetherian rings. \begin{enumerate}[\rm(a)] \item Dedekind domains. \item Semilocal normal rings of dimension $2$. \end{enumerate} To prove Theorem \ref{thm-compatible-extDynkin}, we give the following characterizations of functorially finite torsion classes of $\mod kQ$ for a field $k$, which is interesting by itself.
+We say that $\cT\in\tors kQ$ is \emph{upper finite} (respectively, \emph{lower finite}) if an interval $[\cT, \mod kQ]$ (respectively, $[0, \cT]$) in $\tors kQ$ is a finite set.
+We denote by $\cP$ (respectively, $\cR, \cI$) the subcategory of preprojective (respectively, regular, preinjective) $kQ$-modules, by $\ftors kQ$ the set of all functorially finite torsion classes of $\mod kQ$, and by $\ntors kQ:=\tors kQ \setminus \ftors kQ$ the set of all non-functorially finite torsion classes of $\mod kQ$, see subsection \ref{subsection-fft} for details.